LeslyeCream/Timeline-reminders/README.md

 # How to use it

 Before running the script make sure to change the required values in the settings.
-Once configured just run `python timeline_main.py` on the terminal.
+Once configured just run`pip install -r requirements.txt` and then `python timeline_main.py` on the terminal.

 ***